© 2025 St. Louis Public Radio

 St. Louis Public Radio

-Cars drive along Morganford Road in near white-out conditions on January 5 in south St. Louis.
+Cars drive along Morganford Road in near whiteout conditions on Jan.
+5 in south St. Louis.
 The city admitted on Friday that it messed up its response to the storm.

-The city of St. Louis has admitted that it waited too long to change its response to a winter storm that hit the city earlier this month.
+The City of St. Louis has admitted that it waited too long to change its response to a winter storm that hit earlier this month.

-Kerrigan said the mayor was already working with aldermen to make needed changes to the city’s ordinances.
-The city had also signed contracts with two local companies to help plow and salt side streets.
+Kerrigan said the mayor was already working with members of the Board of Aldermen to make needed changes to the city’s ordinances.
+The city has also signed contracts with two local companies to help plow and salt side streets.

-The storm on Jan.
-5 and 6 dropped at least 10 inches of snow and sleet in the region, followed by another round of snow on Jan.
+The storm Jan.
+5-6 dropped at least 10 inches of snow and sleet in the region, followed by another round of snow on Jan.
 10. Some side streets in the city were still solid blocks of ice almost two weeks later.

 Rachel is the justice correspondent at St. Louis Public Radio.